Troubleshoot remote connection failures to a Windows instance

 We recommend that you enable the firewall on the Domain Profile, Private Profile, and Public Profile tabs.

 6. In the Windows Firewall with Advanced Security window, click Inbound Rules.
-In the right-side pane, scroll to the bottom, right-click Remote Desktop - User Mode(TCP-In), and then select Enable Rule(E).
+In the pane on the right, scroll down to the bottom, right-click Remote Desktop - User Mode(TCP-In), and select Enable Rule.

 Step 5: Check Remote Desktop Services